ComputationalDesignLab/rombo/README.md

 htest = problem.evaluate(xtest).flatten(1)
 ```

 The autoencoder architecture is defined using `MLPAutoEnc` which is a simple fully-connected autoencoder network defined in ROMBO.
-A user may also define their own architecture using PyTorch and use it along with the ROM model class within the ROMBO framework.
+A user may also define their own architecture using [PyTorch](https://pytorch.org/) and use it along with the ROM model class within the ROMBO framework.
 After defining the autoencoder, the `AUTOENCROM` class can be used to define a ROM model with the corresponding training data and GP model.
-The GP model, `KroneckerMultiTaskGP`, and the corresponding likelihood functio, `ExactMarginalLogLikelihood`, are imported from the [BoTorch](https://botorch.org/) package which contains GP models built using [GPyTorch](https://gpytorch.ai/).
+The GP model, `KroneckerMultiTaskGP`, and the corresponding likelihood function `ExactMarginalLogLikelihood`, are imported from the [BoTorch](https://botorch.org/) package which contains GP models built using [GPyTorch](https://gpytorch.ai/).
 The `AUTOENCROM` module combines the various inputs and automates the process of setting up the rom model.

 ```python
 # Generating the nonlinear ROM model